DanaAnad/southParagliding/README.md

 - PHP

 # SETUP / INSTALLATION
-- install Node JS, NPM and React on your computer.
 - download or clone the repository.
+- install Node JS, NPM and React on your computer using npm install command in shell.
 - run npm start to start the app in the browser.
 - run npm run build to run the app in production mode.
 - copy the contents of build folder on your hosting server in public_html folder.